Lightning strikes tree causing damage

 Trees with Lightning Protection Systems should be inspected periodically.
 When a tree envelope’s a protection system, electrical conductivity tests should be done to ensure that there is no damage to the system that may affect it’s performance during a strike.

-We protect and offer general tree care for trees in New Haven, and other areas throughout Connecticut.
+We protect and offer general tree care for trees in Waterbury, and other areas throughout Connecticut.
 Let our tree service professionals get you started with a free estimate.
 Contact Weise Choice Tree Services, LLC by phone: 1-855-375-4820 or simply by clicking the "Get A FREE Quote" button.

 our service area